Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Without limiting sub-rule (1), the Association may—

-   1. acquire, hold and dispose of real or personal property;
+   a) acquire, hold and dispose of real or personal property;

    2. open and operate accounts with financial institutions;